ntg5odu/NTGdrop/README.md

 **WARNING**: If you modify this tool to share with other people, MAKE SURE TO DELETE YOUR FAMILY-SEED (PRIVATE KEYS) FROM **ALL** CONFIG.JSON FILES.
 **If your family-seed is compromised, you may lose all funds in the respective wallet.
 ALWAYS KEEP YOUR SECRET SAFE!!!**

+*Wietse has a repository for changing secret-numbers to family-seed, check:( https://github.com/WietseWind/secret-numbers-to-family-seed ) if needed.

 - **issuer**: The issuing address of the token you are sending.
 - **currency**: The currency code of the token you are sending.
 - **testMode**: Boolean.
 Toggle between test/snapshot and airdrop mode with "true" or "false".